ArifAziz99/theClock/readme.md

 # Overview

-A sleek, user-friendly digital clock that displays hours, minutes, and blinking seconds.
-With a variety of customization features, including font style, font color, font size, background color and tik-tok sound.
+A sleek, user-friendly digital clock that displays hours, minutes, and blinking seconds, with a variety of customization features.
 [pic here]

 # Key Features